ccd2796/congress-votes/README.md

   - PDF files with scanned acts of votations were downloaded from [here](https://www.congreso.gob.pe/AsistenciasVotacionesPleno/).
   - Manually labeled pages with votations to be converted to images.
   - Used OpenCV to detect the title and the table with votes.
+  - Sliced the table in three columns.
+  - Used PyTesseract to read the text in sliced images
-  - Sliced the table in three columns and used PyTesseract to detect the number of votes in each column.
+  - Used HCA to detect the number of votes in each column.
-  - Used PyTesseract to read the text in sliced images, stored output in preliminar file.
+  - Stored output in preliminar file.
   - Curated the results in two steps: name of congresspeople was detected using Jaro-Winkler distance, political party and vote were curated manually.

  Steps for community detection: